Last Updated on July 10, 2021 by Sarah

 Disclosure: We may get commissions for purchases made through links in this post.

-Want to get tough on toxins with this easy homemade turmeric coconut oil toothpaste recipe?
+Want to switch to a more natural oral healthcare routine with this homemade turmeric coconut oil toothpaste recipe?

-- Artificial sweeteners – (some kids toothpastes are sweetened with sweeteners such as aspartame, which has been linked with a host of potential health issues – from headaches to diabetes.)
+- Artificial sweeteners – some children’s toothpastes contain sweeteners such as aspartame, which has been linked with a range of health issues.

-What’s So Great About Coconut Oil & Turmeric For Oral Health?
+Benefits of Coconut Oil & Turmeric For Oral Health